On this page

 It may sound like an alien abduction, but ‘in specie’ transfers have a more down-to-earth meaning in superannuation parlance.

 Self-managed super fund (SMSF) trustees are no doubt familiar with the process of making contributions to their super account.
 However, you may be less familiar with the process of transferring an asset such as property or shares in or out of your fund without any money changing hands.

-In specie transfers (also known as off-market transfers) are transfers of assets in and out of super funds without the need to convert them into cash.
+In specie transfers (also known as off-market transfers) are transfers of non-monetary assets in and out of super funds without the need to convert them into cash.
 In specie is a Latin phrase meaning ‘in the actual form’.

 As with all things super, strict rules apply.
 For one thing, any in specie asset transfers must be done at current market value.
 There may also be an impact on your contribution caps and tax position.

 What kind of in specie transfers are allowed?

-The only types of assets that can be transferred in specie under Australian superannuation legislation are:
+The only types of assets that can be acquired as an in specie transfer under Australian superannuation legislation are: